Interaction design

 Read more: here and Neuro Web Design book

-Give the preffered option prominence
+Give the preferred option prominence

 > Promote the product (e.g. on homepage)